Learning Somali Language: A Comprehensive Guide

 3. Osmanya Alphabet

-The Osmanya alphabet was developed in the early 20th century by Osman Yusuf Kenadid.
-This script was an attempt to create a unique Somali writing system, distinct from both the Latin and Arabic scripts.
-Though it is not widely used today, it remains a significant part of Somali linguistic history.
+The Osmanya alphabet was created in the early 20th century by Osman Yusuf Kenadid.
+This script, an attempt to come up with special Somali writing system not using either the Latin nor the Arabic scripts, was meant to make it distinctive.
+Though not widely in use today, this definitely holds place in the history of Somali linguistics.

 4. Borama and Kaddare Alphabets

-The Borama, also known as the Gadabuursi alphabet, and the Kaddare alphabet are two other writing systems created for Somali.
-These scripts were efforts by Somali scholars to establish a writing system that suited the phonological characteristics of the Somali language.
+The other writing systems, which are specially designed for Somali, are the Borama, also known as the Gadabuursi alphabet, and the Kaddare alphabet.
+These scripts represent attempts on the part of scholars in Somalia trying to establish a writing system befitting the phonological characteristics of the Somali language.

 Useful Somali Phrases